Paccheri; its origins, history and recipes.

-Paccheri (also called schiaffoni) is a traditional Neapolitan pasta which looks like giant macaroni or, as some say, pieces of a cut-up garden hose!
-Generally made with durum wheat semolina, these short wide pasta tubes are usually served with rich heavier sauces or seafood.
-Italians also very often stuff them with ricotta or other ingredients and bake them.
+Paccheri is a traditional Neapolitan pasta that looks like giant macaroni or, as some say, pieces of a cut-up garden hose!

 What does 'paccheri' mean?

-The word paccheri apparently comes from the ancient greek ("πας" -all and "χειρ" -hand) which translated into Italian means a pat or a slap given with an open hand, but not in an aggressive way.
 In Italian, the word for slap is 'schiaffo'.
 Whereas in Neapolitan dialect, it's 'una pacca'.
 In fact, this pasta has two names, paccheri and schiaffoni!
 Many attribute the name/s to the 'slapping' noise made when pouring sauce onto the pasta!

 In Neapolitan cuisine, paccheri has pretty ancient origins and has been around for a long time.
-In the past, it was considered ‘poor pasta’ or pasta for the poor because the pieces are very large and filling.
-So, appetites could be satisfied with only a small quantity of pasta.
-Plus, this was a low cost food they could make with only flour and water!
+In the past, it was considered 'poor pasta' or pasta for the poor because the pieces are very large and filling.

 The pasta they used for smuggling garlic!

-According to food legend, these wide pasta tubes were invented as a way to smuggle garlic cloves across the alps into what is Austria today.
+According to food legend, these pasta tubes were invented as a way to smuggle garlic cloves across the alps into what is Austria today.
 Apparently, Austrian garlic was rather small and not very pungent.
 In contrast, the Austrians and Hungarian arictocrats loved Southern Italian garlic, with its large pungent cloves.

 In the early 1600s, the Austrians banned the importation of Italian garlic in order to protect their own garlic farmers.
 Southern Italian garlic farmers, whose livelihood depended heavily on the Austro-Hungarian garlic market, were more than upset.